 - 1. Insert the meat thermometer in the socket on the left-hand side of the cooking compartment. - 2.
 Use the rotary selector to select the type of heating or the "Dishes" operating mode. - 3.
 Touch the default temperature and set the temperature using the rotary selector. - 4.
 Touch the "Core temperature" field and set the core temperature using the rotary selector.
-You can switch on the microwave or steam function as required. - Press the Start/Stop button to start.
-The progress line shows the core temperature as it rises.
+You can switch on the microwave function as required. - 5.
+Press the Start/Stop button to start.